Andrew Bibby

 Image of cover

-I am the author of a number of non-fiction books on English landscapes, including most recently Back Roads Through Middle England: from Dorset to the Humber along the Jurassic stone belt (Gritstone, £13.95).
-To order this book online, please visit the Gritstone website.
-A Kindle ebook version is also available.
+I am the author of a number of non-fiction books on English landscape, including most recently Back Roads Through Middle England (Gritstone, 2018, in print).

-OUTDOOR BOOK OF THE YEAR 2018 (Outdoor Writers and Photographers Guild awards, October 2018)
+OUTDOOR BOOK OF THE YEAR 2018.